 (a) We have sought and obtained all the all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b) Due to the effects/possible effects of the matter described in the Basis for Disclaimer of Opinion section above, we are unable to state whether proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.
+b) Due to the effects/possible effects of the matter described in the Basis for Disclaimer of Opinion section above and our observation related to maintenance of edit logs of as mentioned in paragraph 7.2 (i) (vi) below we are unable to state whether proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

 c) The standalone balance sheet, the standalone statement of profit and loss (including other comprehensive income), the statement of changes in equity and the standalone statement of cash flows dealt with by this Report are in agreement with the books of account.